When will the new school open?

 The school has been planned for an eventual student population of around 500 students.

-Our class structures for 2020 are likely to be as follows;
+Our class structures for 2021 will be as follows;

-Foundation: two classes, maximum of 20 students per class
+Foundation: Three classes, maximum of 24 students per class

-Years 1 /2: two classes, maximum of 25 students per class
+Years 1 /2: Three classes, maximum of 26 students per class

 What is the enrolment catchment for the new school?